jdeath/CheckRoyalCaribbeanPrice/README.md

 1. Open a terminal (Command + Spacebar, type Terminal, and press Return)
 1. type `cd Downloads`
 1. type `chmod 755 CheckRoyalCaribbeanPrice_MacOS_intel` or `chmod 755 CheckRoyalCaribbeanPrice_MacOS_arm64` depending on your architecture
 1. Open Finder.
-Go to downloads
+Go to Downloads
 1. Click `CheckRoyalCaribbeanPrice_MacOS_intel` or `CheckRoyalCaribbeanPrice_MacOS_arm64`
 1. A malware warning will pop up.
-Click Done
+Click "Done" (Not "Move to Trash")
 1. Go to Settings->Privacy and Security .
 Under security you will see the Check Script was blocked.
-Click Open anyways.
-A menu will pop up, Click Open Anyway and put your computer password in
+Click "Open Anyways".
+A menu will pop up, Click "Open Anyway" and enter you computer password.
-1. Go back to finder and click CheckRoyalCaribbeanPrice_MacOS_intel` or `CheckRoyalCaribbeanPrice_MacOS_arm64`
+1. Open Finder and click CheckRoyalCaribbeanPrice_MacOS_intel` or `CheckRoyalCaribbeanPrice_MacOS_arm64`
    - Note: If no config file is found, code will ask to download a simple config file for you and name it correctly. type "y" and hit enter to download
-1. The file will be saved in the root of your home directory, not in current directory
+1. The file will be saved in the root of your home directory, not in the current directory
 1. Open Finder.
 Go To Menu Bar and click Go->Home
 1. Edit downloaded config.yaml with your user/password.
 Do not change the spacing before the `-` lines. `#` means comment and everything to the right will be ignored
-1. The downloaded configuration file will log the output to "output.txt", this avoids requiring to keep the output on screen.
+1. The downloaded configuration file will log the output to "output.txt" in your Home folder, this avoids requiring to keep the output on screen.
 1. Click `CheckRoyalCaribbeanPrice_MacOS_intel` or `CheckRoyalCaribbeanPrice_MacOS_arm64`
 1. After confirmed working, you can add more options into `config.yaml` and review the automation/notification section below if you want to run it automatically a couple times a day!
 1. If you download a new version, you will need to do the `chmod` and "Click Open Anyway" steps again.